kembl-codeferret/kembl-codeferret/README.md

 current projects:
  - minecraft block regen mod (for skyblock modpack)
+ - rock judging gui for Rock of the Year contest (discord invite soon?)
 <!--
 **kendal-codeferret/kendal-codeferret** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.